Parkland College KnowledgeBase - Best Practices for Writing Documents

 - KB Author Training - Title, Keywords, and Summary Fields

-- KB Author Training - Body Field - Design (WYSIWYG) and HTML Editors
+- KB Author Training - Body Field - Editor Options: Design (WYSIWYG) or HTML mode

 - KB Author Training - Body Field - Design (WYSIWYG) Editor Controls